cosmos/gravity-bridge/module/x/gravity/spec/01_definitions.md

 ### Observed

-Events on Ethereum are considered `Observed` when the `Eth Signers` of 66% of the active Cosmos validator set during a given block has submitted an oracle message attesting to seeing the event.
+Events on Ethereum are considered `Observed` when the `Eth Signers` of 66% of the active Cosmos validator set during a given block has submitted an oracle message voting for the event.

 ### Validator Set Delta